Scilab-RL/Scilab-RL/docs/wiki/Hyperparameter-optimization.md

 Here we have to change `- override /algorithm: cleansac` to `- override /algorithm: cleansac_mod` to optimize for the cleansac_mod algorithm.

-`hyperopt_criterion`: is used to determine what variable will be used to evaluate the performance of the model during hyperparameter optimization.
-We will leave it as it is.

 ```
 n_epochs: 20
 eval_after_n_steps: 2000
 early_stop_threshold: 0.6
 early_stop_data_column: 'eval/success_rate'
-hyperopt_criterion: 'train/rollout_rewards_mean'

 env: 'FetchReach-v2'